Autonomous implementation of thermodynamic cycles at the nanoscale: Parameter choice for numerical simulations

 The electron shuttle can be realized using different experimental setups.
 We here focus on the case where the oscillatory degree of freedom is a nanopillar as sketched in Fig.~1 in the main text and realized in Refs.~\cite{KimQinBlickAPL2007, KimQinBlickNJP2010, KimParkBlickPRL2010, KimPradaBlickACS2012}.
 The material parameters typical for such experiments and used in this work are summarized below and in Table~\ref{tab:Parameters}.

 The bias voltage for electron shuttles can be tuned over a large regime.
 Here, we use a value of $V=25$V, which is a bit larger than experimentally reported values, but guarantees a clearly visible regime of self-oscillations and a simpler numerical treatment.
+We remark that the threshold value for the onset of self-oscillations is in our model around $V^* \approx 10$~V for the parameters chosen here.
 In reality, for $V=25$V we no longer expect the ultrastrong Coulomb blockade assumption to work well, which means that multiple electrons can hop on the dot.
 Importantly, this effect does not change the general conclusions reported in this paper and it can be easily accounted for (see the final conclusions in the main text).
 Furthermore, in all our calculations we choose a temperature of $T=1$K and set the chemical potentials as $\mu_L = \epsilon_0 + eV/2$ and $\mu_R = \epsilon_0 - eV/2$, which eliminates the dependence on the on-site energy $\epsilon_0$ in all equations.

 Since we consider transient dynamics, the choice of initial conditions and running time is important.
 Here, we choose the initial conditions $x_0 = 6.0$ nm, $v_0 = 0.0~\text{nm}/\text{ns}$ and $P_q(0) = \delta_{q,1}$ (filled dot).
 The simulation runs for $t_f = 250$~ns, which corresponds to roughly 150 cycles, and we average over 1000 trajectories.